NORTH GREENE UNIT DISTRICT NO. 3

-This letter is to inform you that one student at North Greene Unit District #3 has tested positive for COVID-19.
+This letter is to inform you that no students and no staff members at North Greene Unit District #3 have tested positive for COVID-19.
 We are coordinating our efforts with the Greene County Health Department to promptly identify and monitor individuals who have had recent contact with the COVID-19 positive individual to prevent further spread within our school and community.
 The health and safety of North Greene Unit District #3 students and staff is our highest priority, and we recognize the uncertainty and concern regarding the evolving coronavirus (COVID-19) pandemic.
 We are following guidance from the Centers for Disease Control and Prevention (CDC) as well as the state and local health departments for best practices and procedures to protect everyone’s health.

 To prevent further spread of the disease, North Greene Unit District #3 is taking the following steps:

 - Collaborating with the Greene County Health Department to identify and notify close contacts (i.e., persons who were within six feet of a COVID-positive individual for 15 minutes or longer).